Best daily deals

 Price: Free

-Insurance.
-Love it or hate it, insurance is an important part of modern-day living.
-Unlike your car or house insurance, which you pay a premium each month, Verifly is doing something different, insurance on demand.
-The idea is simple, your flights, particularly commercial operations, are either too few or too spread out and unpredictable to commit to full-time insurance coverage.
-Verifly allows you to log your start time and finish time, then just pay for what you use.
+Insurance is an integral part of modern-day living.
+Unlike your car or house insurance, which you pay a monthly premium, Verifly does something different: insurance on demand.
+The idea is simple: your flights, mainly commercial operations, are either too few or too spread out and unpredictable to commit to full-time insurance coverage.
+Verifly allows you to log your start and finish times and then pay for what you use.
 It starts at around $10/hr.
 Hit the download buttons below to see more details on the actual coverage.
 Policies are underwritten by Global Aerospace, Inc.

 Pros